juniorsundarCasual/TGT/vault/volume-5.chapter-363.md

 This was Jean's second loss after advancing (the first being Josie), and it was another notch in her heart.
 After working through the sorrow, Jean resolved to cancel her return and continue her initial objective of travelling around and plying her medical craft.

 She declared internally that if she were to come across another case of conjoined twins, she would ensure that both would survive.
-To do that, though, she needed practise, which could only be accrued through her journey - much to Kili's chagrin.
+To do that, though, she needed practice, which could only be accrued through her journey - much to Kili's chagrin.

 And like that, Jean turned away from her current trajectory and went to the next settlement, and then the next, and so on.
 With each settlement visited, Jean gained the opportunity to work with illnesses and afflictions both known and unknown.
 This in turn expanded her repertoire of knowledge.